December 2021

 A sustainable construction skills centre is to be created by University College Birmingham as part of the regeneration of the iconic James Cond print works in Birmingham’s Jewellery Quarter.

-The new Engineering and Sustainable Construction Centre, set to open next year, will offer state-of-the-art courses and facilities specifically designed to train and upskill learners with skills that support employers and their supply chains.
+The new Centre for Sustainable Construction, set to open next year, will offer state-of-the-art courses and facilities specifically designed to train and upskill learners with skills that support employers and their supply chains.

 The refurbishment of the historic art deco building, in the Jewellery Quarter’s Conservation Area, will honour the area’s heritage while providing the city with future skills, employment and training opportunities.